Back to Blog

 bar manager calculating pour cost percentage with liquor bottles and financial data

 If you run a bar and you only ever track one number, make it pour cost.
 It tells you how much of every dollar in liquor sales is going back into paying for the product.
 When pour cost is healthy, your bar is probably profitable.
-When it is too high, you are losing money on every drink — you just might not know it yet.
+When it is too high, you are losing money on every drink.
+You just might not know it yet.

 Most bar owners know pour cost matters.
 Fewer know exactly how to calculate it, what a good number actually looks like by category, or what to do when the number comes back wrong.
 This guide covers all three.